Common Backpacking Mistakes Made by Travelers

 Sure, focus on a few big-ticket bucket list items, but then give yourself the flexibility to create the rest of your schedule around those musts.
 And don’t book too much before you go!
 Give yourself room to meet other travel companions and be inspired by where they’re going – you’ll likely find that some of your favorite travel days were days you never expected or planned for in the first place.”

 Allison is a full-time freelancer and travel blogger at Eternal Arrival, exploring the world solo in pursuit of new and exciting adventures.
 She’s happiest when climbing things, snuggling any animal who will let her, and eating I’m probably large amounts of food.

 Stef, Every Steph

-“I’m somewhat of a light packer, and the biggest mistake I made the first time I backpacked long-term wasn’t packing too much.
+“I’m somewhat of a light packer, and the biggest backpacking mistakes I made the first time I backpacked long-term wasn’t packing too much.
 It was packing the wrong items.
 In fact, I brought with me the same clothes I used to wear back home in my hometown.
-My favorite ones, that were too fancy and unpractical during my trip.
+My favorite ones were too fancy and impractical during my trip.